OF HALDEN, V

 unclean, hid sexuality away.
 Victorian art blended realism

 clean lines of functionality with decorative folderols, with

-pseudo-medieval arched windows, with pinnacles and flourishes.
-It
+pseudo-medieval arched windows, with pinnacles and

 used stone or patterned brickwork instead of honest concrete, and its